How Local Businesses Get Recommended in Google AI Overviews

 Review volume, recency, and response rate

-NAP consistency across directories
+Citation consistency across directories

 Structured data on your website